 For more information please visit his LinkedIn Page.

-Kristine is a medical doctor with experience as both a GP, emergency medicine and Obstetrics/Gyneacology, working in both the UK and Norway.
+Kristine is the co-founder of Resurface.
+She is a medical doctor with experience as both a GP, emergency medicine and Obstetrics/Gyneacology, working in both the UK and Norway.

 Kristine is a keen photographer and her photos can be seen on the Resurface Instagram page.